Ph.D. in Spanish, Stanford University

 Biographical Information and Teaching Interests

 Growing up Boricua in a bilingual-bicultural home has marked my academic trajectory in many ways, from my chosen field of study, Latin American literatures and cultures, to how I study these literatures and cultures comparatively, as part and parcel of global flows of ideas, values, and styles.

 In my courses I use a variety of pedagogical methodologies, including circle practice and learning communities.
-Regardless of the course, however, my goal in the classroom is to better understand our selves and one another through the vicarious experiences afforded by the narratives and perspectives we discuss and study.
+Regardless of the course, however, my goal in the classroom is to better understand our connections to one another through the vicarious experiences afforded by the narratives and perspectives we discuss and study.

 I began to research Latin American cinema as a graduate student, and what has sustained my interest over the years is cinema’s unique ability to engage us emotionally and intellectually, as well as cinema's versatility as a means to help us better understand a region as culturally and geographically diverse as Latin America.